Pistosaurus: Geological environment information

 There are several different ways for aquatic tetrapods to counteract their positive buoyancy caused by their lungs: pachyostosis, osteosclerosis, pachyosteosclerosis, and calcified cartilage of bone.
 The ultimate goal of these processes are to increase density for different parts of the body to offset the buoyancy, in order to live in an aquatic/semi-aquatic environment.
 Bone histology of Pistosaurus longaevus studied by Paleontologist Krahl showed that the medullary region of humeri was filled, and it contained calcified cartilage incorporated into endoseal bone.
 According to Krahl, the small region of medullary of humeri is results from a suppressed perimedullary resorption activity, which is associated with osteosclerosis.

 Paleontologist Diedrich examined other pectoral and pelvic girdle of Pistosaurus.
 Together with the muscle grooves, they determined that a slight subaquatic flying starts with Pistosaurus.
 And most of the propulsion occurs on the hindlimbs.
-The presence of enlarged corocoid and pubis bone in pelvic girdle indicated that there were possibility for Pistosaurus to develop flipper-like extremities.
+The presence of enlarged coracoid and pubis bone in pelvic girdle indicated that there were possibility for Pistosaurus to develop flipper-like extremities.
 What's more, the underwater flying mode suggested by paleontologist Michael.
 A. Taylor indicates that the left and right limb of Plesiosaurus would simultaneously beat together.
 This feature contrasts to the terrestrial reptile who use right and left limbs for locomotion alternatively.